AequilibraE/QAequilibraE/docs/source/processing_provider.rst

 Save matrix from layer in existing file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This tools allows you to export the data from a
+This tools allows you to export the data from an open layer to an existing \*.omx file.

 .. important::